mtloxton/CommandDeck/Documentation/EnableAndConfigureLogging.md

   }
 ```

+> ⚠️ Plugin updates will reset all values within App.Settings.json

 The following verbosity levels are utilized by the Command Deck plugin:

 - **`Error`** - Errors that break functionality and must be resolved